 Benefits of Mortgage Pre-Approval

-The mortgage industry has changed quite a bit since its collapse in the early 2000's.
+The mortgage industry has changed quite a bit since its collapse in early 2000.
 So whether you're a first-time home buyer or an experienced buyer, it's best to get pre-approved for a mortgage before you start viewing homes.

-In fact, most experienced Realtors® make sure you qualify and can buy before showing you homes.
-They'll want to verify the type of loan you're getting, the downpayment if you need to sell your current home and much more.
+In fact, most experienced real estate agent make sure you qualify and can buy before showing you homes.
+They'll want to verify the type of loan you're getting, the down payment if you need to sell your current home, and much more.
 An adequately represented seller most times will tell their agent they will not accept an offer without a pre-approval.

 Information Needed When Applying: